Related Video: Learning About Heart Disease Risk Factors

 - Heart failure—the heart muscle is permanently harmed after years of poor blood flow

-Call for emergency services right away if you think you may be having a heart attack.
+Call for medical help right away if you think you may be having a heart attack.
 Early care can stop further harm.

-The doctor may suspect CAD based on your family and health past.
-If you have a high risk of CAD, these tests may be done:
+The doctor may suspect CAD based on family and health history.
+People with a high risk of CAD may have these tests:

 - Coronary angiography—exam of blood vessels